Bayesian Theory of Consciousness as Exchangeable Emotion-Cognition Inference: Abstract

 \section{Abstract}

 This paper presents a unified theoretical framework in which consciousness emerges as a cycle-consistent, affectively anchored inference process, recursively structured by the interaction between emotion and cognition.
-Drawing from information theory, optimal transport, and the Bayesian brain hypothesis, we formalize emotion as a low-dimensional structural prior and cognition as a specificity-instantiating update mechanism.
+Drawing from information theory, optimal transport (OT), and the Bayesian brain hypothesis, we formalize emotion as a low-dimensional structural prior and cognition as a specificity-instantiating update mechanism.
 The resulting \emph{emotion–cognition cycle} minimizes joint uncertainty by using emotionally valenced states to guide cognitive selection, while cognitive appraisals reciprocally regulate emotional states.
 This recursive inference loop provides a computational bridge to the challenging problem of consciousness, reframing subjective experience as the informational footprint of temporally extended, affect-modulated simulation.
 We extend this framework by introducing the \emph{Exchangeable Integration Theory of Consciousness} (EITC), in which temporally distributed emotional–cognitive episodes are modeled as conditionally exchangeable samples drawn from a latent affective self-model.
 This latent variable enables integration by supporting a coherent cause–and–effect structure with nonzero irreducibility, and differentiation by preserving the specificity of each episode under a shared generative prior.
 Crucially, we unify this structure with the Bayesian theory of consciousness through \emph{Rao-Blackwellized inference}, which marginalizes latent self-structure while enabling context-sensitive belief updates.
 This mechanism bridges exchangeability with stability, coherence, and goal-directed simulation, capturing both local adaptability and global consistency.
 These dynamics are formalized via theorems grounded in De Finetti’s exchangeability principle, information integration theory, and KL-regularized optimal transport.
 Together, these contributions suggest that consciousness is not a static property but an evolving, distributed architecture, shaped by emotion, refined by cognition, stabilized by exchangeability, and unified through recursive inference over latent self-structure.

 {\bf Keywords:} {\em emotion-cognition cycle, structure-before-specificity, inverted inference, consciousness, exchangeability, latent self-model, exchangeable integration }